Metal chords

 Power chords and modifications

-Power chord often combined with some palm muting (sometimes on an open string played amid chords) and with a lot of distortion on the amp will make it sound metal.
+Power chords combined with palm muting (sometimes on an open string played amid chords) and a lot of distortion on the amp makes it sound metal.

 Standard power chords